-What is Oxycodone?
-It is a member of the opiate group of drugs.
+Oxycodone is a member of the opiate group of drugs.
 Opiates are highly addictive drugs that are commonly prescribed for moderate to severe pain.
 While the drugs are prescriptions, it is easy to become addicted and use the drugs in an inappropriate manner.
 Oxycodone is a semi-synthetic opiate drug that is used to fight pain from injuries or surgeries.
-When it is abused, the drug can become a serious problem for many individuals.
+When it is abused, oxycodone addiction can happen quickly, and the drug can become a serious problem for many individuals.

 What is Oxycodone?

 While oxycodone is a type of opiate, it is also a semi-synthetic drug.
 This means that while it originates from the opium poppy, it is actually created from codeine compounds rather than directly from the plant.
 Oxycodone was originally developed in the early 1900s as an alternative to traditional morphine, codeine, and similar addictive drugs.
 Unfortunately, oxycodone is still an opiate and has the same highly addictive qualities that are found in the codeine.

 Doctors prescribe the medication after surgeries or severe injuries that lead to feelings of pain and discomfort.
 While the body heals, the medication relieves the feeling of pain.
 While the medically supervised use of the medication is legal, addiction and illegal use of the drug can occur.

 Since oxycodone is an opiate drug, it has the same inherent dangers as the morphine, codeine, heroin, and hydrocodone.
 All opiates are highly addictive and can result in drug abuse when the medication is not used as directed by a medical doctor.

 While the risk of oxycodone addiction is a concern, opiates have many possible side effects that are worrisome.
 The side effects that might occur when taking or abusing the drug include: